Last updated: 16 July 2026

 We do not reuse your data for purposes incompatible with those stated without a new legal basis and, where applicable, without completing the required CNDP formalities.

-Personalisation of discovery and recommendations (for example the "for you" suggestions, recent and saved searches, favourites and recently viewed items): legal basis = Damji's legitimate interest in presenting you with relevant content, facilitating your browsing and improving the service experience, excluding any third-party advertising tracker.
+Personalisation of discovery and recommendations (for example the "for you" suggestions, recent and saved searches, favourites and recently viewed items): legal basis = Damjitech's legitimate interest in presenting you with relevant content, facilitating your browsing and improving the service experience, excluding any third-party advertising tracker.
 You may object to this processing on legitimate grounds under the conditions of the section relating to your rights.

 The device's IMEI number is processed for security purposes: verification of the device by a technician and combating theft (search by encrypted hash and blacklist).
 It is stored encrypted in a dedicated vault, is never displayed in plain text and is accessible only to the strictly necessary verification and security processing operations.